Skip to content

 • LoggingEventListener(logger=None) — top-level; zero dependencies.

-• interlock.otel.OTelEventListener(meter=None) — extra interlock-cb[otel].
+• interlock.integrations.otel.OTelEventListener(meter=None) — extra interlock-cb[otel].

 httpx2 adapters

-Extra interlock-cb[httpx2], module interlock.httpx2:
+Extra interlock-cb[httpx2], module interlock.integrations.httpx2:

-• CircuitBreakerTransport(transport, *, config=None, clock=None, classifier=None, listener=None)
+• CircuitBreakerTransport(transport, *, config=None, clock=None, initial_state=State.CLOSED, classifier=None, listener=None, registry=None, name_resolver=<request host>)

 • AsyncCircuitBreakerTransport(transport, *, ...)